 NordVPN is one of the best VPN packages we’ve tested.
 It might be a little too feature-rich for the novice user, but for those who like full control, its versatility will be very appealing.
 NordVPN is fast as well, and can maintain speeds at an impressive rate, beating many competitors (including PureVPN).
 There is always some small loss of speed when using a VPN, but with NordVPN, it’s minimal.

 The price is right, too.
-For our money, the $3.71 per month deal is a great value option to go for, and NordVPN has a risk-free money-back guarantee to let you test the app for yourself.
+For our money, the $3.49 per month deal for the Standard VPN plan is a great value option to go for, and NordVPN has a risk-free money-back guarantee to let you test the app for yourself.

 Best for: Security